A Realistic Simulation Framework for Analog/Digital Neuromorphic Architectures: Results

-In this work, we showed how ARCANA is a promising tool-chain for end-to-end network training and on-chip inference post-deployment.
-An important advantage of having a simulator for a mixed-signal processor such as \ac{DYNAP-SE} is the possibility of testing various learning rules such as \ac{ETLP} \cite{Quintana2024} with the neural model implemented in hardware.
-Thus, it serves as a proof-of-concept to test the viability of these learning algorithms for a specific hardware before designing the circuit layout of the learning rule for on-chip implementation.
+In this experiment, we showed how ARCANA is a promising tool-chain for end-to-end network training and on-chip inference post-deployment.
+An important advantage of having a simulator for a mixed-signal processor such as \ac{DYNAP-SE} is the possibility of testing various learning rules such as \ac{ETLP} \cite{Quintana2024} with the neuron and synapse model implemented on the hardware.
+Thus, it serves as a proof-of-concept to test the viability of these learning algorithms for specific hardware before designing the circuit layout of the learning rule for on-chip implementation.

-In this final experiment, we train a network using \ac{ETLP}~\cite{Quintana2024}.
-The task consists of a synthetic dataset where the two neuron groups fire with different frequencies.
-Depending on which one fires, represents different classes.
-The network architecture has 50 input neurons, 50 hidden neurons, and 50 output neurons, with 2 teaching neurons that are firing constantly at 5Hz and 50Hz when their class is present in the training process.
+In this experiment, we trained a network using \ac{ETLP}~\cite{Quintana2024} and deployed the final weights on DYNAP-SE. \ac{ETLP} is a supervised three-factor local learning rule composed of 1) a presynaptic trace, 2) a postsynaptic value, and 3) an external teaching signal from teacher neurons that triggers the learning (Figure \ref{fig:etlp_schem}).
+The weight update follows equation \ref{sec:ETLP_eq2}.

+where $\Delta W$ is the weight change, $\epsilon$ is the pre-synaptic trace computed by accumulating the input spikes, $\sigma'(v) = (1 + \alpha|v|)^{-2}$ is a non-linear function depending of the soma voltage $v(t)$ \cite{zenke2018superspike}, $x$ the input pre-synaptic spike, $\tau_{\epsilon}$ the pre-synaptic trace time constant and $I(t)$ the input from the teaching neurons.

+In this experiment, we trained a network (as illustrated in \ref{fig:etlp_schem}) to distinguish between two input frequencies \textemdash1 Hz and 10 Hz per channel.
+This system can be applied to anomaly detection.
+The network architecture consists of 50 input neurons, 50 hidden neurons, and 50 output neurons, along with 2 teacher neurons.
+A high-frequency teacher signal at 50 Hz facilitates learning of the preferred class, while a low-frequency teacher at 5 Hz simulates noise.
+Synaptic weight changes follow the \ac{ETLP} rule.
+For inference, the trained weights were deployed on the \ac{DYNAP-SE} chip.

-Figure \ref{fig:etlp:software} shows the complete training and testing process on simulation, wherein the first four seconds the output neurons fire independently on the pattern presented in the network.
-In the next 20 seconds, both tasks are presented alternatively in the network, allowing the hidden and output layers to learn the relation between the classes and the input neurons.
-Finally, the teaching neurons are set to a low-rate firing state, showing that the output neurons fire with the correct class.
+Figure \ref{fig:etlp:software} shows spike activity of the whole network during the training and inference process in simulation.
+The output neurons fire independently for the initial 4 seconds of the pattern presentation.
+In the next 20 seconds, both tasks are presented alternatively in the network by increasing the firing rate of the input neurons from each class.
+This allows the hidden and output layers to learn the relation between the classes and the input pattern.
+During inference, the teacher neurons are set to a low-rate firing state (5 Hz), a subset of neurons in output layer exhibit higher firing response for their preferred class, validating correct association was learned during training.